Dodger Stadium, 4 Other City-Run COVID-19 Vaccine Sites To Temporarily Close Due To Supply Shortage

 LOS ANGELES (CBSLA) — Mayor Eric Garcetti announced Wednesday that the five city-run COVID-19 vaccine sites, including Dodger Stadium, will close Friday and Saturday due to a lack of supplies.

 “We’re vaccinating people faster than new vials are arriving here in Los Angeles,” he said.
 “And I’m very concerned right now.
-I’m concerned as your mayor that our vaccine supply is uneven, it’s unpredictable and, too often, inequitable.”RELATED: COVID Clouds Travel Plans For Presidents' Day, Lunar New Year Holidays
+I’m concerned as your mayor that our vaccine supply is uneven, it’s unpredictable and, too often, inequitable.”RELATED: 2 Orange County Coast College Students Found Dead From Suspected Drug Overdoses

 He said that by Thursday the city will have exhausted its supply of Moderna vaccines for first doses, prompting the closure of the non-mobile vaccination sites.

+The announcement comes as Los Angeles County said it would be expanding vaccine eligibility to essential workers and teachers in the coming weeks.

+“We’re trying to follow along with what’s happening across the state,” Ferrer said.
+“In some counties, smaller counties or smaller cities, they’ve been able already to start vaccinating in those sectors, and they also have not completed vaccinations for all of their folks who are 65 and older.”

-The mayor also announced that Los Angeles’ five city-run vaccination sites have administered 98% of the doses the city has received and average about 13,051 doses per day with a total of 293,252 doses administered so far.MORE: Disability Rights Advocates Want Priority Receiving Coronavirus Vaccine
+The mayor also announced that Los Angeles’ five city-run vaccination sites have administered 98% of the doses the city has received and average about 13,051 doses per day with a total of 293,252 doses administered so far.MORE: Woman Causes Dangerous Crash During 140 MPH Pursuit From Hacienda Heights To Pomona

 The other sites to be closed are those at San Fernando Park, Hansen Dam, Lincoln Park and the Crenshaw Christian Center.